-Understanding Automated Voicemail in B2B Sales
+Automated Voicemail

 In modern outbound programs, automated voicemail is treated as a deliberate touchpoint inside a multi-channel cadence alongside cold calls, emails, and LinkedIn outreach.
-Research shows that the majority of outbound calls now go to voicemail-some analyses put this as high as nearly nine out of ten calls-so how you handle those missed connections has a big impact on pipeline.
+Research shows that the majority of outbound calls now go to voicemail, some analyses put this as high as nearly nine out of ten calls, so how you handle those missed connections has a big impact on pipeline.
 Rather than improvising inconsistent, low-energy messages, teams can standardize concise, value-driven voicemails that reference a specific pain point and a previous or upcoming email.

 Historically, reps manually left every voicemail, which was both time-consuming and mentally draining.
 As power dialers, parallel dialers, and cloud contact center platforms evolved, voicemail “drop” became a core feature: the SDR clicks once when they hit voicemail, the system leaves the message in the background, and the rep is already on the next dial.
 This dramatically increases talk-time, reduces repetitive work, and creates cleaner data on how voicemail influences callbacks, email replies, and booked meetings.